 The Director, Accreditation is responsible for managing the process, as well as receiving and analyzing relevant data.
 Standing committees and senior administrators within the college contribute to the monitoring effort, and additional associated personnel provide coordination and support the process.

-The Senior Associate Dean, Academic Affairs ensures that appropriate resources are allocated for these activities, including personnel, information technology systems and infrastructure for the collecting and reporting of data.
+The Senior Associate Dean, Undergraduate Medical Education ensures that appropriate resources are allocated for these activities, including personnel, information technology systems, and infrastructure for the collecting and reporting of data.

 Areas for monitoring and/or improvement are identified from the following categories: